dcrasch/flutter_lnd_client/README.md

 ## Getting Started

 Install a lightning network daemon go on a raspberry pi.
+Install the app.
+Copy the settings from de server.
 And make some lightning payment to a friend https://tippin.me/@Xentagz .

 ## GRPC